sadegh-dev/go/README.md

 - Go code is organized into packages to allow you to share.
 So, big point of Go is sharing with other people and you can trade your code with other people.

+- Go is essentially o[bject oriented] although, some might disagree, but it has this concept of objects, and these objects are generally, the object orientation is a little simplified as compared to other languages.

 #### ------------------------------------------------------------------